V3ND3TTi/V3ND3TTi/README.md

 - 👋 Hi, my friends call me Deevo.
 I love gaming and coding, mediocre at both 😂
 - 👀 I’m interested in ...
 Blockchain development.
-Currently working on a cryptocurrency project.
+Currently working on a cryptocurrency project with Rust and frontend/mobile apps with .NET MAUI.
 - 🌱 I’m currently learning ...
-RUST!
-I have currently fallen in love with Rust.
-The language is absolutely amazing!
+C# / .NET and working my way to Unity Game Development.
 - 📫 How to reach me ... <a href="https://www.linkedin.com/in/V3ND3TTi" target="_blank" rel="noreferrer noopener">LinkedIn</a> & <a href="https://www.twitter.com/V3ND3TTi" target="_blank" rel="noreferrer noopener">Twitter</a>.

 <!---